RepoMix MCP server

 repomix

-This generates a repomix-output.xml file containing your entire repository in an AI-friendly format.
+This creates a repomix-output.xml file containing your entire repository in a structured format.

 repomix path/to/directory